2023 Davis, California stabbings: Carlos Reales Dominguez

+2025 and 2026 trials

+In mid-2025, Dominguez's first trial took place.
+The jury acquitted him of first-degree premeditated murder, but deadlocked on the remaining counts of second-degree murder and attempted murder, resulting in a mistrial.

+The retrial concluded on July 21, 2026.
+The jury found Dominguez guilty of two counts of involuntary manslaughter with deadly weapon enhancements for the deaths of David Breaux and Karim Abou Najm.
+He was acquitted of second-degree murder and the attempted murder of Kimberlee Guillory.
+The defense successfully argued that Dominguez's actions were driven by an initial, severe psychotic break caused by untreated schizophrenia, which negated the malice required for a murder conviction, while the prosecution argued his state was worsened by heavy cannabis use.

+On July 22, 2026, Yolo County Superior Court Judge Samuel McAdam ruled that Dominguez was legally insane at the time of the attacks after the prosecution waived a sanity trial.
+As a result of the insanity ruling, Dominguez will be committed to a secure state mental hospital indefinitely rather than a state prison.
+A formal sentencing and placement hearing was scheduled for August 19, 2026.

 David Henry Breaux

-David Henry Breaux (died April 27, 2023), better known as "the Compassion Guy", was an American activist and author in Davis, California.
+David Henry Breaux better known as "the Compassion Guy", was an American activist and author in Davis, California.
 A homeless man, Breaux had been known for his interactions with residents and passersby in Davis, where he habitually sat on a bench at the corner of Third and C streets and asked passersby to contribute to a notebook with their definition of compassion.
 In April 2023 he was murdered as the first victim in the stabbings.

 Early life and education

 Breaux's mother was a Jamaican immigrant who was diagnosed with schizophrenia.
 His father was French-Creole and worked as a janitor and was physically and emotionally abusive.
 He had an older sister and an older brother.
 He was raised in Duarte, California.

 Breaux graduated from Stanford University, where he majored in urban studies.